Xochitl Gonzalez: Career

-Other works

 In 2024, her follow-up novel Anita de Monte Laughs Last was published.
-The novel largely received positive reviews, with NPR writing that "Gonzalez's second novel brilliantly surpasses the promise of her popular debut Olga Dies Dreaming".
-The novel follows college student Raquel Toro as she discovers the art of Anita de Monte, a character based on the Cuban artist Ana Mendieta.
-Gonzalez claimed that she visited a location supposedly haunted by Mendieta, and was visited by a spirit of the artist, who posthumously encouraged her story to be told.
+NPR said, "Gonzalez's second novel brilliantly surpasses the promise of her popular debut Olga Dies Dreaming."
+The novel is about a college student, Raquel Toro, discovering the art of Anita de Monte, a character based on the Cuban artist Ana Mendieta.
+Gonzalez claimed that she visited a location supposedly haunted by Mendieta and was visited by a spirit of the artist, who posthumously encouraged her story to be told.
+Her 2022 essay "Why Do Rich People Love Quiet?" explored the relationship between class and noise and the desire of the wealthy to impose their norms on others.
+It inspired a study at the University of Connecticut in Storrs which tracked the movements of Latine and white students on campus to measure their preference for noise.
+In June 2022, she was elected a trustee of Brown University.

-Her 2022 seminal and viral essay "Why Do Rich People Love Quiet?" on Gentrification of Noise explores the relationship between class and noise and the desire of the wealthy to impose their norms on others.
-It was a finalist for the Pulitzer Prize and it inspired a study at the University of Connecticut that tracked the movements of Latine and white students on campus to measure their preference for noise.
-In 2025, Gonzalez coined the phrase "Comfort Class," a term to describe "people who were born into lives of financial stability" whose "disconnect from the lives of the majority has expanded to such a chasm that their perspective—and authority—may no longer be relevant."
+Gonzalez was a 2023 Pulitzer Prize for Commentary finalist for writing the newsletter Brooklyn, Everywhere.
+In 2025, she coined the phrase "comfort class" referring to "people who were born into lives of financial stability" whose "disconnect from the lives of the majority has expanded to such a chasm that their perspective—and authority—may no longer be relevant."
+In 2026 she published her third novel Last Night in Brooklyn, a Great Gatsby retelling set in 2007 which became a USA Today national bestseller.
+Gonzalez is a 2026 TED Democracy Speaker and Rockefeller Foundation Bellagio Fellow.